 Because of the wineries’ location, uniqueness of being one of only several premium sparkling wine producers in Napa Valley, lengthy history in France, and the memorable appearance of the building, Domaine Carneros hosts more people than most area wineries.
 Because of its elevated height over the Carneros region, there are excellent views of the Carneros hills.
 The reserve tasting room is located downstairs and the main tasting space is located in the room to the right of the entrance.
 Not all wineries have as many tables’ setup for wine enjoyment as this one.
 One comes here for their sparkling wine; our recommendation is to choose their sparkling tasting flight rather than the still wine flight – since this is the wine style, they are most known for – although they do produce quite a few different Pinot Noirs and Chardonnays.

-The Art Deco inspired lounge Salon Des Rêves overlooks part of their production facility.
+The Art Deco inspired lounge Salon Des Rêves opened in 2024 and overlooks part of their production facility and is located below the main foyer.
 The tasting here is the Plats de Perles, an oyster and sparkling wine experience lasting about 90 minutes.

 Select Wines